-According to World Gold Council, the first six months of the year, there was a $39,5 billion invested in gold ETF’s another all time record high for gold.
+According to World Gold Council, in the first six months of the year, there was $39,5 billion invested in gold ETF’s another all-time record high for gold.
 Only in June, investors added 104 tonnes of gold adding their total investments to a record high of 3.261 tonnes.
 The appetite for gold increased in July.
-As stated by the bank of America, there was $3,8 billion invested in gold ETF’s in the week between 15 and 22 of June.
+As stated by the bank of America, there was $3,8 billion invested in gold ETFs in the week between 15 and 22 of June.
 It was the highest amount of money ever invested in gold within a week.

-If we integrate the latest data with the old historical data, we will come into an interesting conclusion regarding gold’s future price.
+If we integrate the latest data with the old historical data, we will come to an interesting conclusion regarding gold’s future price.

 Gold’s best year for inflows was 2009 when there was a 646 tons increase.
 This record is already overthrown and that was done during the first six months of the year.